pub struct CowArc<T> { /* private fields */ }Expand description

 pub fn downgrade(this: &CowArc<T>) -> CowWeak<T>

-is in the Shared
+Returns true if this CowArc is in the Shared state,

-if it is in the Exclusive
+and false if it is in the Exclusive state.

 sourcepub fn ptr_eq(&self, other: &Self) -> bool